Point-free Construction of Real Exponentiation: Preliminaries in Point-free Topology and Topos Theory

 The solution, a fundamental part of topos theory, is to form a category $\baseS[\thT]$, the \emph{classifying topos}, which is ``the geometric mathematics freely generated by the generic (or universal) model $U_{\thT}$ of $\thT$''.
 To elaborate: \begin{itemize} \item ``A category $\baseS[\thT]$'': The objects of $\baseS[\thT]$ are the \emph{sheaves} over $[\thT]$. \item ``Generic'' means that it has no properties other than being a model of $\thT$, so this is really a syntactic construction.
 Such a generic model exists for any geometric theory. \item ``Freely generated'' means that for any model $M$ in some other topos $\baseS[\thT']$, there is a functor $\baseS[\thT]\to\baseS[\thT']$, unique up to isomorphism, that takes $U_{\thT}$ to $M$ and preserves colimits and finite limits (and hence all geometric constructions). \end{itemize}

-\begin{observation} \emph{(Conservativity of the generic model)} This definition means that any geometric construction applied to the generic point $U_{\thT}$ can be transported along the relevant functor taking $U_{\thT}$ to any other model $M$.
-In particular, for any geometric sequent $\sigma$, the sequent $\sigma$ holds for $U_\mathbb{T}$ iff it holds for any $\mathbb{T}$-model in any topos. \end{observation}
+\begin{obs}[Conservativity of the generic model] This definition means that any geometric construction applied to the generic point $U_{\thT}$ can be transported along the relevant functor taking $U_{\thT}$ to any other model $M$.
+In particular, for any geometric sequent $\sigma$, the sequent $\sigma$ holds for $U_\mathbb{T}$ iff it holds for any $\mathbb{T}$-model in any topos. \end{obs}

 Let's unpack this in the context of point-free topology.
 Consider a \emph{map} $f\colon[\thT]\to[\thT']$, as described in Definition~\ref{def:MapBundle}.
 To define it, we declare ``let $x$ be a point of $[\thT]$'', and then work geometrically to construct a point $f(x)$ of $[\thT']$.
 In the particular case where $x$ is the generic point $U_{\thT}$, we get a geometric construction of $f(U_{\thT})$ in $\baseS[\thT]$.
 Following Observation~\ref{obs:conserv}, by transport along those functors, that generic construction suffices to describe all the instances for more specific points.
 We thus see that the generic point $U_{\thT}$ plays the role of \emph{formal parameter} $x$ in the definition of $f(x)$, and actual parameters are substituted by transporting constructions along the functors.